khoitsma/documentation-mathpax/doc/unmix_func_source.md

 :remove-input: false
 ```

-% These are some links used above to keep things clean!
+% These are some links used above to keep things clean ...
 [myst-KLH]: https://www.mathpax.com/ohtanis-batting-average-sep-2024/